frankakn7/D-E-S-S/README.md

 2. Run `./mvnw clean package`

 ## 3. Building the Frontend
-1. Open `web-frontend/src/App.js`
+1. Open `web-frontend/.env.production`
-2. Configure the variable called `baseUrl` to equal the Server/Backend URL (where the backend jar will be running.
-On local machine it should be the default value `https://localhost:8080`)
+2. Configure the environment variable called `REACT_APP_BACKEND_SERVER_URL` to equal the Server/Backend URL (where the backend jar will be running.
+On local machine it should be `https://localhost:8080`)
 3. `cd` into `web-app/web-frontend`
 4. Run `npm run build`